-- This trope is extended to Portuguese men in Magic Beyond Words.
+- This trope is extended to Portuguese men in Magic Beyond Words: The J. K. Rowling Story.
 J.K.
 Rowling's ex-husband Jorge Arantes falls squarely into it.

 - Enrique, a pool cleaner, in Legally Blonde, who provides an alibi for a woman accused of murdering her husband as she was with him subverted in that he was just covering her, he is actually gay.

 - Subverted by Raphael Kerna in Arcia Chronicles, who comes from a Fantasy Counterpart Culture of Spain (and he is a toreador, to boot) and is the most popular guy among Arcian noblewomen thanks to his looks and mannerisms.
 However, he has never entered relationships with any of them.
 Also, his little sister Dariolo is acknowledged as the hottest girl in Arcia and even hooks up with future king Alexander, but is faaar away from a Femme Fatale,

 - Ruy Sanchez de Casador y Ortiz in 1632.
 This is lampshaded in one book where an "uptimer" character meets Ruy and ruminates on how the fellow bears a striking resemblance to certain Latino actors such as Ricardo Montalban and Giancarlo Giannini whose looks improved as they aged.
 Ruy is described several times as having an exceptionally fit physique that contrasts strikingly with his gray-haired, lined face.

 - Flaco Jimenez from Rapture Of The Deep counts, even though Jacky only has eyes for Jaimy.